Field Test: Bundesheer “Tarnanzug Neu” – urban and alpine

 Alpine and Rocky environment

-Changing from an urban to an alpine setting, the Tarnanzug Neu (TN 17/20) was quite the surprise for me.
+Changing from an urban to an alpine setting, the Tarnanzug (TN 17/20) was quite the surprise for me.
 Just like for urban environments, the TN 17/20 did remarkably well in my “alpine/mountainous” testing spot.

 Alpine setting (edited picture)